-- event (str) event to dispatch. - args (list) arguments to pass to event handlers.
+Parameters event (str) - event to dispatch.

-'''

 class pyte.streams.ByteStream(encodings=None)

-'''

 A stream, which takes bytes (instead of strings) as input and tries to decode them using a given list of possible encodings.
-It uses codecs.
-IncrementalDecoder internally, so broken bytes are not an issue.
+It uses codecs.IncrementalDecoder internally, so broken bytes are not an issue.